auth0/docs/articles/integrations/aws-api-gateway/part-4.md

 > When you configure LWA using the Amazon console, be sure to enter into *Allowed Return URLs* the callback URL to your Auth0 Client, which should look something like `https://johndoe.auth0.com/login/callback`.
 The Auth0 help page will show you specifically what to enter.

 In the Auth0 Dashboard, go back to **Clients**, select your Client, and then open up the **Connections** page.
-Ensure that *amazon* is enabled under your section of Social connections.
+Ensure that *amazon* is enabled under Social Connections.

 ![](/media/articles/integrations/aws-api-gateway/part-4/aws-connections.png)